AhaRobot: A Low-Cost Open-Source Bimanual Mobile Manipulator for Embodied AI: Dual-Joint Control

 A common approach to mitigate this issue is to introduce an integral controller.
 However, the accumulation of the integral term requires time, and due to constraints such as communication time, our frequency of the PID control cycle is relatively low (66 Hz).
-So, we introduce a simple technique by adding a feed-forward term $u_d=(-1)^{\lfloor t/T \rfloor}u_b$ to the output, where $T$ represents the cycle time of the PID loop, and $u_b$ is the feed-forward term set to maintain the motor in a near-threshold state.

-We conducted ablation experiments using micromotion tracking capabilities, employing a staircase trajectory with incremental steps of 0.175 degrees—twice the motor's minimum resolution.
-The results~(\cref{fig:stiction-stairwave}) showed that with motor dithering enabled, the system successfully tracked incremental target adjustments, whereas the control group with motor dithering disabled failed to follow the target.
+Therefore, we introduce a feed-forward term to the output: